deepdama10/Hackit/README.md

 1)Install xamp/wamp etc
 2) download the given files
-3)import the database from the given files into phpmyadmin 4)run index from the local host server
+3)import the database from the given files into phpmyadmin 4)run index.php from the local host server